hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 Finally, PARs, and PWSO data and their histories must be stored as partially persistent data.

-Each Policy Workflow Transaction is sent to Hedera Consensus Service Topics for the purposes for immutability and public auditability.
-The data contained within the Policy Workflow Transactions can be used to mint tokens using Hedera Token Service, create verifiable crendentials, create verifiable presentations, etc.
+Each Policy Workflow Transaction effects production or modification of a persistent artefact.
+The data contained within the Policy Workflow Transactions can be used to mint tokens using Hedera Token Service, create verifiable crendentials, create verifiable presentations, etc. On the completion of the PWT a message is sent to Hedera Consensus Service Topics for the purposes for immutability, public auditability and discoverability.
+See more details on mapping and the structure of the messages in the "**Policy Workflow Transaction Discoverability**" section below.

 #### Policy Workflow and Policy Action Execution Framework